jonasw247/brain-tumor-tissue-reconstruction/README.md

  You must provide the **path to the 3D MRI Scan** to be reconstructed and the path to the **folder where output should be stored**.

  4. (optional) Specify flags to add other modalities in the output
+ 5. For transforming DTI images functions are needed, that are not yet supported in antspyx.
+The script currently used functions from ANTs.
+To use this functionality [ANTs](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS) has to be installed on the machine.

 **Help Message** of main.py: